seankelliher/countdown-clock/Readme.md

 # Election Timer

-Countdown timer that displays the number of days between now and the next US presidential election on November 3, 2020.
-There is also a color-coded graph with "needle" that shows where the current day stands between presidential election day 2016 and presidential election day 2020.
+Countdown timer that displays the number of days between today and the next US presidential election on November 3, 2020.
+There is also a color-coded "gauge" and "needle" that shows where the current day stands between the presidential election days in 2016 and 2020.

-To avoid confusion for others - you may see the terms Universal Coordinated Time (UCT) and Greenwich Mean Time (GMT) tossed about and wonder what is the difference in time between the two?
-There is no difference.
+Calculating time difference gets confusing with numerous time zones, regionally-observed daylight savings times, and leap years.
+This timer uses UTC times to make (hopefully) easy to understand "apples to apples" calculations.
+It then adjusts those results based on local times.

 ## Authors